29-29/school-folder/SY20-21/11ST2/stem2-portfolio.md

 3. In this written work, we answered a Google Form about our discussion for today, which is about half-life and the Arrhenius Equation.
 4. In this written work, we answered some practice problems in Page 183 of the book about predicting entropy change.
 5. In this written work, we answered some more practice problems in Page 184 of the textbook.
 This time, though, we calculated the entropy change for the given chemical reactions.
+6. In this written work, we answered #25 a, b and c of page 210-11 in the textbook.
+7. In this written work, we answered #26 a & b of page 211 in the textbook.

 ### What information was the most interesting/surprising to you?
 #### **3rd Quarter**